 Succession soundtrack: Here’s why the HBO show’s theme tune is stuck in your head

-As ‘Succession’ teases its return to our screens with Season 3 this Autumn, we remind ourselves of the ingenious theme music, and unpack why it’s just so darn good.
+‘Succession’ returned to our screens with Season 4 this Spring, for its final instalment.
+We remind ourselves of the ingenious theme music, and unpack why it’s just so darn good...

 The American satirical comedy-drama landed on our screens with a Logan-sized thud in 2018.
 The addictive plot follows the offensively wealthy Roy family in New York, as they navigate the succession of the family’s dominating media empire from furious patriarch Logan Roy (Brian Cox), down to squabbling siblings Shiv (Sarah Snook), Kendall (Jeremy Strong) and Roman (Kieran Culkin).

-And the slickness on screen, slated to return in Season 3 this Autumn, is accompanied by a soundtrack that’s equally masterly.
+And the slickness on screen, which has returned for its last season this Spring, is accompanied by a soundtrack that’s equally masterly.

 Who composed the Succession theme music, and why is it so catchy?